jhucsf/fall2020/assign/assign04.md

 A reference `Makefile` is provided: [Makefile](assign04/Makefile).
 You may use or adapt this `Makefile` if you choose to.

+A second reference makefile might be appropriate if your driver program and/or plugins are implemented in C++: [Makefile2](assign04/Makefile2) (note that you will need to rename this as `Makefile`

 Submit your zipfile to [Gradescope](https://www.gradescope.com/) as **Assignment4**.

 <!--